 If a pet ball python is used to being fed live prey, it may not recognize frozen prey as food.

-Likewise, a python that is usually provided frozen prey may be afraid of a live rodent.
+Likewise, a python that is usually provided with frozen prey may be afraid of a live rodent.

 Many a snake keeper feeds their snake frozen prey, as it is much safer for the reptile.

 To help your python make the transition from live to frozen prey, a few steps need to be taken to make the process easier.